-To present the requirements of the four automotive system classes on adaptation in a visual way, we use Kiviat diagrams [20].
-Dimensions of the taxonomy represent axes of the Kiviat diagrams and characteristics of the dimensions represent the set of differentiating characteristics.
+We use Kiviat diagrams [20] to visually present the requirements of the four automotive system classes on adaptation.
+Dimensions of the taxonomy represent axes of the Kiviat diagrams and characteristics of the dimensions represent the set of differentiating values.
+The characteristics are ordered by flexibility, from the least flexible characteristic to the most flexible one.

+There is no containment priority between the characteristics of a dimension in a Kiviat diagram, i.e., the outermost characteristic does not automatically include the other ones.
 Since each class has different requirements, they all exhibit different Kiviat profiles and can therefore be compared easily.
-Kiviat diagrams also allow developers of automotive software to visually map the characteristics of their applications to one of the diagrams, which helps identify dynamic adaptation requirements.
+These diagrams also allow developers of automotive software to visually map the characteristics of their applications to one of the diagrams, which helps identify dynamic adaptation requirements.